openid/sharedsignals/openid-caep-1_0.md

 The Session Presented event signifies that the Transmitter has observed the session to be present at the Transmitter at the time indicated by the `event_timestamp` field in the Session Presented event.
+A presciptive example here would be for SSO activity or events from an IdP, meaning there is an already established SSO session.
+This event could be used in conjuction with a "session established" event for reconciliation purposes.
 Receivers may use this information for reasons that include:

-* Detecting abnormal user activity
+* Detecting abnormal user activity, such as lateral movement
 * Establishing an inventory of live sessions belonging to a user

 ### Event Specific Claims {#session-presented-event-specific-claims}